-Your business support system may include 3-way calls where a more experienced member will talk to your prospect and answer their questions to help them reach a decision about the business.
-(That's what we do in GSR.)
+Your MLM business support system may include 3-way calls where a more experienced member will talk to your prospect and answer their questions to help them reach a decision about the business.

 If so, NEVER bring your mentor a Brown or Rotten Apple.
-You're wasting everyone's time – even the prospect's!
+You're wasting everyone's time – including the prospect's!

 Your mentor will be best equipped to direct the call if you tip him/her off PRIVATELY in advance whether your prospect is a Red or Green Apple.
 Remember: